-CO4: Determining the economic factors, role of RBI and RBI policies in business.

-CO5: Understanding the role of technology and issues in the technology adoption and environment.
+- CO4: Determining the economic factors, role of RBI and RBI policies in business. - CO5: Understanding the role of technology and issues in the technology adoption and environment.

-C. D. in and Environment: Unit -1 Introduction: Concept, Nature and Significance of Business Environment; Omt-1 Classification of Business Environment, Basic indicators of economic Classification of Business Environment development; Present Competitive Environment.
-Indian Economic Planning: Major objectives, Assessment of five year plans in Indian Economic Planning: Major objectives, Assessment terms of Objectives, Targets and Actual Performances Niti Aayog: Introduction, objectives & Initiatives.
-Unit 2 Social and Ethical Environment: Meaning of Social Environment, Need of Omt 2 Gariel Environment for Business, Social responsionness of dustriess Assessing Social Environment for Business, which is a Business ethics and Corporate Governance, Objectives of assessing Meaning of Business ethics and Corporate Governance, Objectives of assessing Ethical Environment Objective and Importance of Unit 3 Labour and Industrial Environment: Meaning Objective and Importance of Cinco 1 Industrial Environment Industrial policy, Characteristics of govern I the Impact of Good industrial policy on performance of corporates, Meaning, Advantages and disadvantages of Privatizing public sectors through Meaning, Advantages and disadvantages of Titvatizing paster getting
+Unit -1 Introduction: Concept, Nature and Significance of Business Environment; Classification of Business Environment, Basic indicators of economic development; Present Competitive Environment.
+Indian Economic Planning: Major objectives, Assessment of five year plans in terms of Objectives, Targets and Actual Performances Niti Aayog: Introduction, objectives & Initiatives.
+Unit 2 Social and Ethical Environment: Meaning of Social Environment, Need of Assessing Social Environment for Business, Social responsibilities of business.
+Meaning of Business ethics and Corporate Governance, Objectives of assessing